AmadeusITGroup/Think-Inside-the-Box-White-Paper/README.md

 ## Why This Matters

-- **Correct code immediately** — AI agents use the right APIs for the installed version
+- **Correct code immediately:** AI agents use the right APIs for the installed version
-- **Offline capability** — Works in air-gapped environments, CI pipelines, restricted networks
+- **Offline capability:** Works in air-gapped environments, CI pipelines, restricted networks
-- **Zero configuration** — No MCP servers, no API keys, no external tools
+- **Zero configuration:** No MCP servers, no API keys, no external tools
-- **Version-matched** — Documentation always describes the exact installed version
+- **Version-matched:** Documentation always describes the exact installed version
+- **Tokenomics:** Shipping documentation alongside code is token-efficient

 ## Reference Implementation